Things To Book In Advance In Rome - Don't Miss Out!

 Visiting the Colosseum underground (hypogeum) is another.

-colosseum undergroundVisiting the Colosseum Underground (hypogeum) and third ring is a very special thing to do.
-You will need to book in advance in Rome by several weeks, especially in high season.
+colosseum undergroundVisiting the Colosseum Underground (hypogeum) is a special thing to do.
+You need to book in advance by several weeks, especially in high season.

 What to do if you can't get tickets to the Underground?